lyubeka99/MetaTwo-HTB/writeup.md

  |  Author Id Brute Forcing - Author Pattern (Aggressive Detection)
  |  Login Error Messages (Aggressive Detection)
 ```
 Now we know there is an author account.
 The output also contains info that this WP version is vulnerable and it should list a handful of vulnerabilities.
+The author part may come in handy but how do we choose from all of these vulnerabilities?
+At this point I was quite confused myself.
+So, I went on and inspected some of the traffic with ```burpsuite```.
+The main functionality of the website is making bookings for an event.
+At closer inspection, the metapress.htb/events/ page reveals that the "bookingpress-appointment-booking" plugin is used.
+It is quite confusing why the wpscan tool didn't find it.
+If you had a similar problem and know the solution, please do no shy away from sharing with me.